Make a patchwork star

 Fee and refreshments

 £55 per person, to include tuition, teas and coffees.
-Vegetarian refreshments will be provided, if you have any other dietary requirements please let us know in advance.
+If you have any dietary requirements please let us know in advance.
 The Museum café will be open or you can bring a packed lunch.

 Please read our terms and conditions before booking.